 - You must provide us with complete and accurate registration information in order to use our RSS feeds.

 - You will promptly remove our RSS feeds upon our request, and will not store or archive any of our feeds without permission.

 - We are not liable for your use of our RSS feeds or any related activity.

 - We may limit, suspend, or terminate your access to and use of our RSS feeds at any time at our sole discretion.

-- We retain all ownership and other rights in the RSS content, and in any and all LexBlog logos and trademarks used in connection with the RSS feeds.
+- Original publisher retains all ownership and other rights in the RSS content.
+LexBlog retains all ownership and other rights of all LexBlog logos and trademarks used in connection with the RSS feeds.

 BY DOWNLOADING AN RSS FEED, YOU HEREBY ACKNOWLEDGE THAT YOU UNDERSTAND AND AGREE TO BE BOUND BY THESE TERMS.
 WE RESERVE THE RIGHT TO CHANGE ANY OF THESE TERMS AT OUR SOLE DISCRETION.
 YOUR CONTINUED USE OF OUR SERVICE CONSTITUTES ACCEPTANCE OF ANY SUCH CHANGES.